 Founded in 2006 in Irvine, CA, this national vegan chain was frying up plant-based chicken wings way before it was a thing.
 In fact, Veggie Grill predates the buffalo cauliflower trend.
 There’s a comfort that comes with a visit to Veggie Grill—you can take any omnivore, treat them to the mac and cheese, Sante Fe Chicken Sandwich, and sweet potato fries, and know that they’ll walk away with a positive perspective about veganism.

-14Mas Veggies Taqueria
+12Mas Veggies Taqueria

 An offshoot of Veggie Grill, this quick concept emerged as a carryout and delivery-only chain in 2020.
 The chain offers veganized versions of Mexican-esque fast-food favorites including burritos, bowls, nachos, and tacos.
-You choose your protein (mushroom asada, chickin’ tinga, etc), and the rest is loaded up with guacamole, pickled red onions, sour cream, beans, and other accouterments.
+You choose your protein (mushroom asada, chickin’ tinga, etc.), and the rest is loaded up with guacamole, pickled red onions, sour cream, beans, and other accouterments.

-Named the best vegan burger in Los Angeles, Honeybee Burger has made a name for itself since opening their first brick-and-mortar in 2019.
-The buzz-worthy chain with two locations (and a third coming to New York city), has previously partnered with Akua Kelp Burger, Atlas Monroe, and Oatly to bring hungry Angelenos iconic, one-of-a-kind kelp burgers, crispy fried chicken sandwiches, and oat-based soft serve.
+Named the best vegan burger in Los Angeles, Honeybee Burger has made a name for itself since opening its first brick-and-mortar in 2019.
+The buzz-worthy chain with two locations (and a third coming to New York City), has previously partnered with Akua Kelp Burger, Atlas Monroe, and Oatly to bring hungry Angelenos iconic, one-of-a-kind kelp burgers, crispy fried chicken sandwiches, and oat-based soft serve.
 If a classic burger is more your style, choose between Impossible or Beyond Meat patties for your next award-winning handheld.
 Talk about options!